Studio 54 Still Looks Like the Best Club of All Time

-Images from Studio 54 are almost commonplace these days – what with all the articles, documentaries and biographies of the super club – but something about the pictures Tod Papageorge took there seem to raise the subjects to a new level.
-They’re not just partygoers, but some sort of weird, artsy, celebrity, cocaine-and-champagne-fuelled Dionysian cult clambering around in dinner suits and ball gowns.
+Images from Studio 54 are almost commonplace these days-what with all the articles, documentaries, and biographies of the super club-but something about the pictures Tod Papageorge took there seem to raise the subjects to a new level.
+They’re not just partygoers, but some sort of weird, artsy, celebrity, cocaine-and-champagne-fueled Dionysian cult clambering around in dinner suits and ball gowns.

 Videos by VICE

-VICE: Any biography of you, or description of your early work, seem to focus on the “street photography” label.
+VICE: Most biographies of you, or descriptions of your early work, seem to focus on the “street photography” label.
 Is that a term you’re happy with?

-It’s what all photographers were doing at that time – going out into the world and capturing some piece of it, whether photographing a mountain like Ansel Adams, or Harry Callahan taking photos of his wife.
-“Street photography”, it seemed to us, was not a very useful designation.
-There’s a famous issue of Aperture Magazine called “Snapshot”, which I had some part in putting together.
-It asked this same question of a lot of photographers and their replies were all negative.
+It’s what all photographers were doing at that time-going out into the world and capturing some piece of it, whether photographing a mountain like Ansel Adams, or Harry Callahan taking photos of his wife.
+“Street photography,” it seemed to us, was not a very useful designation.
+There’s a famous issue of Aperture Magazine called “Snapshot,” which I had some part in putting together.
+It asked this same question to a lot of photographers and their replies were all negative.
 Like mine, right now.

 Right.
 So, aside from the unfortunate label that was dropped on you…

 Well, I’m glad you’ve at last had your revenge on the term.
-In terms of the work you were doing at the time – the not-street photography – how did your work in Studio 54 fit into that?
+As far as the work you were doing at the time-the not-street photography-how did your photos from Studio 54 fit into that?

-In 77, [photographer and curator] John Szarkowski had asked me to curate an exhibition at the Museum of Modern Art, a very singular honour for a photographer, to curate an exhibition.
+In ’77 [photographer and curator] John Szarkowski had asked me to curate an exhibition at the Museum of Modern Art.
+That is a very singular honor for a photographer, to curate an exhibition.
 It was an exhibition of Garry Winogrand’s work from a book called Public Relations.
 Every day I would walk from my apartment on West 86th Street, down through Central Park, to MoMA to work on this show.
-Daily I took my large 6.9cm camera with me; this was when I started working very seriously in Central Park.
+Daily I took my large 6.9cm camera with me-this was when I started working very seriously in Central Park.

-Would that work in Central Park be what became your book, Passing Through Eden?
+Would that work in Central Park eventually become your book, Passing Through Eden?

 So you had the access granted, as you mentioned, to the club.
 How did people react to being photographed in that setting at that time?